Plebe Summer: First Set

-After PEP, the plebes go to morning meal formation and then morning meal itself (referred to as morning chow) where they are quizzed on their "rates" as they eat their food.
+After PEP, the plebes go to morning meal formation and then morning meal itself (referred to as morning chow).
+At every meal throughout plebe summer, plebes are required to sit on the front four inches of their chair and must "square" their meals.
+Squaring meals consists of looking straight ahead while eating, bringing the food straight up and then to their mouths.
 The plebes have formations before every meal during which accountability (attendance) is taken and uniform inspections given.
 The formations are held in front of Bancroft Hall for the tourists to see.

 The rest of the average daily schedule is composed of various physical activities in addition to numerous classes on Naval oriented study.
 On most days the plebes practice marching in formation with their issued rifles in what is called "close order drill".
 Every night of Plebe Summer ends the same way: 30 minutes of free time to write letters followed by the singing of the Navy Blue and Gold before mandatory lights out at 2145.